Dawud Benedict

 HW-Prefetchers and FireSim Research

 Researching hardware prefetching architectures to improve memory performance.
 Configuring prefetcher designs for RISC-V cores using the Chipyard framework.
-Synthesizing and evaluating prefetchers performance tradeoffs using FireSim, a Vivado-based FPGA-accelerated cycle-accurate simulator.
-Creating Chipyard and FireSim documentation for other researchers to use, including setup, configuration, and usage instructions.
+Synthesizing and evaluating prefetcher performance tradeoffs using FireSim, a Vivado-based FPGA-accelerated simulator.

-I am designing a prefetcher based on the Best-Offset prefetcher, introduced by Pierre Michaud in 2016.
-The goal is to implement this prefetcher in Chipyard, simulate using FireSim, and compare performance to others.
-I am creating a prefetcher wrapper to track prefetcher accuracy, coverage, and timeliness.
+Currently evaluating a prefetcher I implemented based on Pierre Michaud's Best-Offset prefetcher.
+It is implemented in Chipyard, simulated using FireSim, and compared against other designs.
+I created a prefetcher wrapper to track prefetcher accuracy, coverage, and timeliness, with the goal of prefetcher parameter exploration.
 My documentation for Chipyard and FireSim is available on my GitHub.

 Since May 2025